de-barros/educ157-23/README.md

   documentation](https://quarto.org/docs/websites/) for more details.

 - **Upload resulting `_site/` folder to my remote server**: Quarto places the compiled website in a folder named `/_site/`.
-The pipeline uses `rsync` to upload this folder to my personal remote server.
-This target will only run if the `UPLOAD_WEBSITES` environment variable is set to `TRUE`, and it will only work if you have an SSH key set up on my personal server, which only I do.
+I push this folder to my website using GitHub and IONOS’ DeployNow.

 The complete pipeline looks like this: